James Cook (Australian footballer): Western Bulldogs

-After struggling in his first year at Footscray, Cook played the best football of his career in 1997, with the club now re-branded the Western Bulldogs.
-He kicked 36 goals for the season, 17 of them in the final three games as the Bulldogs fell just short of making a Grand Final, to finish third in their goal-kicking behind Simon Minton-Connell and Chris Grant.
+After struggling in his first year at Footscray, Cook played the best football of his career in 1997, with the club re-branded as the Western Bulldogs.
+He kicked 36 goals for the season, including 17 in the final three games as the Bulldogs fell just short of making a Grand Final, to finish third in their goal-kicking behind Simon Minton-Connell and Chris Grant.
 His run started in round 22 when he kicked seven goals and three behinds against Hawthorn.
-He then kicked a game high four goals to help his club defeat Sydney in the Qualifying Final, outperforming Swans forward Tony Lockett.
-Cook then kick six goals in the preliminary final against Adelaide.
-He could have had seven, but an apple thrown from the crowd disrupted the kick when he went for his seventh goal.
-This would prove to be costly, as the crows came back to win by two points, ending the Bulldog's season.
+He then kicked a game-high four goals to help his club defeat Sydney in the Qualifying Final, outperforming Swans forward Tony Lockett.
+Cook then kicked six goals in the Preliminary Final against Adelaide.
+He could have had one more but an apple thrown from the crowd disrupted his kick as he went for his seventh goal.
+This would prove to be costly as the Crows fought back to win by two points, ending the Bulldogs' season.